It has been another amazing year for Drama across the entire Two Counties Trust.

 Who do I talk to if my child has additional needs?

-The Transition team will work closely with the junior and primary schools to ensure that we have all of the information we need about each child.
+The transition team will work closely with the junior and primary schools to ensure that we have all of the information we need about each child.
 Included in this will be any SEND concerns or provision.
-For any student with SEND or suspected SEND, our SEND team will work with the student and the families during the Transition process and into Year 7.
-For more information about SEND at Swanwick Hall School including who to contact, please see our SEND section: https://www.swanwickhall.ttct.co.uk/?s=SEND
+For any student with SEND or suspected SEND, our SEND team will work with the student and the families during the transition process and into Year 7.
+There is some further information in the SEND section on our website: https://www.swanwickhall.ttct.co.uk/?s=send#1728467611793-9b1e4e1d-bda4

 When will my child find out which form group or house they are in?

 Aspens, our catering company, also request details of any dietary requirements or food allergens.
-If your child has either, please complete and submit the form below in the same way, post or email.
+If your child has either, please complete and submit the online form below.

 Aspens Special Diets Parent Letter